 Format

-2. Students share their rock "friends" that they brought to the program and make observations with the ranger.
+2. Students act as geologists and share their rock that they brought to the program, describing the shape, colors, and textures they notice on their rocks.

 Objectives